Capital punishment by country: Europe

 The European Union holds a strong position against the death penalty; its abolition is a key objective for the Union's human rights policy.
 Abolition is also a pre-condition for entry into the European Union.
 In Europe, only Belarus continues to actively use capital punishment.

 Capital punishment has been completely abolished in all European countries except for Belarus and Russia, the latter of which has a moratorium and has not conducted an execution since 1996.
 The absolute ban on the death penalty is enshrined in both the Charter of Fundamental Rights of the European Union (EU) and two widely adopted protocols of the European Convention on Human Rights of the Council of Europe, and is thus considered a central value.
-Of all modern European countries, San Marino, Portugal and the Netherlands were the first to abolish capital punishment, and now only Belarus still uses capital punishment.
+Of all present European countries, San Marino, Portugal and the Netherlands were the first to abolish capital punishment; Romania banned it even earlier in 1864, but it was much later reintroduced from 1936 to 1990 during the dictatorial and communist eras; in Italy the nationwide ban on the death penalty dates from 1889 (capital punishment had previously not been in force in Tuscany alone since 1859, and even earlier for short periods starting from 1786), but it was then reintroduced during the fascist regime; the last execution in the United Kingdom took place in England in 1964, however sentences were still handed out for another nine years following (officially abolished in 1998), with the most recent sentences being revoked as late as 2012; now only Belarus still uses capital punishment.
 In 2012, Latvia became the last EU member state to abolish capital punishment in wartime.

 Post-Soviet states

 Russia retains the death penalty in law, but there has been a moratorium since 1996, making it de facto abolitionist.
-The last execution on Russian territory was in Chechnya in 1999.
+The last executions on Russian territory were carried out in 1999 in Chechnya, "which de facto was not then under control of the Russian Federation".
 Of the other former Soviet republics, only Belarus and Tajikistan have not formally abolished capital punishment, and only Belarus uses it in practice.
+In 2000, Ukraine abolished the death penalty completely (in peace and wartime), as did Kazakhstan in June 2022.

 Oceania

-It was in the Kingdom of Tahiti (when the island was independent), in 1824, that for the first time in the world, a legislative assembly abolished the death penalty.
+The Kingdom of Tahiti (when the island was independent) was the first legislative assembly in the world to abolish the death penalty in 1824.
 Tahiti commuted the death penalty to banishment.
-Nearly all countries in this region have abolished the death penalty as a form of punishment, and the last country that still has it in law (Tonga) has not used it in many decades and is considered de facto abolitionist.
-The last known executions in this region took place in Tonga in 1982.
+Nearly all countries in this region have abolished the death penalty as a form of punishment, and the last country that still has it in law (Tonga) has not used it since 1982 and is considered de facto abolitionist.
+The last remaining state in Australia to have the death penalty, New South Wales, abolished the death penalty in 1985.

 Human Development Index

-There are 65 sovereign states with a very high human development according to the 2021/2022 Human Development Report, of these:
+There are 65 sovereign states with a very high human development according to the 2021/2022 Human Development Report.
+Of these: